dimdasci/car-price-prediction-demo/README.md

 The purpose of files and directories are following.

+- `notebooks/` is a working directory for notebooks.
+- `notebooks/data/` is a directory for datasets.
 - `Dockerfile` contains instructions to build Docker image with python and jupyter notebook.
 - `requirements.txt` contains python modules needed for the project.
 - `Makefile` contains commands